Citizen Promaster Diver Review 2022

 Bezel

-To meet stringent ISO-6425 requirements, the watch’s stainless steel bezel is designed to be difficult to rotate underwater.
+To meet stringent ISO-6425 requirements, the watch’s stainless steel bezel is designed to be challenging to rotate underwater.
 The justification is that this reduces the chance of being accidentally adjusted if something bumps or bumps.
 It’s also a one-sided bezel where the bezel only rotates on one side.

 Next, there is a notch on the side of the bezel to further enhance grip and track elapsed time of up to 60 minutes.
-It also has a ratchet mechanism that clicks when turning
+It also has a ratchet mechanism that clicks when turning.

 Citizen Promaster diver 200m waterproof ISO 6425

 Not everyone who wears a diver’s watch wears a diver’s watch.
-Most people don’t and it’s just fine.
+Most people don’t, and it’s just fine.
 But to cover all bases, we’ll talk about how durable the watch is, especially when exposed to water.

 Citizen Promaster diver waterproof